 Not only was the TV character Columbo a fantastic police detective, but he was also an exemplary sales coach.
 While few think of Columbo as a sales professional, his famous one-liner has led to more sales than almost any other line in sales history.

 The classic Columbo close was the line he often used after the suspects thought Columbo was done speaking to them.
 He would turn and start to walk away, and just when the suspect began to breathe a sigh of relief, Columbo would turn and say, "Just one more thing."

 After you've wrapped up your sales pitch and you know the customer is about to walk away, use the Columbo line to hit the customer with the most enticing part of your pitch.
 It works whether you're selling automobiles or timeshares.

 The assumptive close helps put sales professionals in a better state of mind because they assume that the customer is going to make a purchase.
-As long as the sales pro makes sure that each step of the sales process is covered and provides enough value to the customer, assuming a sale will close is a powerful and highly effective closing technique.
+As long as the sales pro makes sure that each step of the sales process is covered, assuming a sale will close is a powerful and highly effective closing technique.
 If you learn only one close, this is the one to learn.